EzequielDeOliveira/EzequielDeOliveira/Readme.md

 Hey! :v:

 I'm **Ezequiel**.
-I'm a software engineering student who loves learning new things, getting involved with technology and improving my skills more and more. :zap:
+I'm a software engineer who loves learning new things, getting involved with technology and improving my skills more and more. :zap:

 <div align="center">
   <a href="https://github.com/EzequielDeOliveira">